aankitasoni/DSA-100_Days_of_Code/README.md

   <a href="https://leetcode.com/problems/sum-of-numbers-with-units-digit-k/">2310.
 Sum of Numbers With Units Digit K</a>

 ### Day 62
   <a href="https://leetcode.com/problems/check-if-two-string-arrays-are-equivalent/">1662.
-Check If Two String Arrays are Equivalent</a>
+Check If Two String Arrays are Equivalent</a><p>
+  <a href="https://leetcode.com/problems/check-if-string-is-a-prefix-of-array/">1961.
+Check If String Is a Prefix of Array</a>